fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Troubleshooting the PI Server integration
 *****************************************

-This section describes how to troubleshoot issues with the PI Server integration using Fledge version >= 1.9.1 and PI Web API 2019 SP1 1.13.0.6518
+This section describes how to troubleshoot issues with the PI Server integration using the OMF North plugin.
+You should be running PI Web API 2019 SP1 (1.13.0.6518) or later.

 - `Log files`_
 - `How to check the PI Web API is installed and running`_